Table of Contents

 Many people do not experience symptoms outside of the visible redness of the affected eye.

-Treatment is not always necessary.
+Treatment is not always necessary though in some cases subconjunctival hemorrhage eye drops, in the form of artificial tears, may be used.
 If the hemorrhage is due to an underlying disorder, treatment might be needed to get the condition under control.
-(Learn More)

 What Is a Subconjunctival Hemorrhage?